evitaw/portfolio/README.md

 ## Tools

 __Trello__
-  * manage any type of project, workflow, or task tracking.
-Add files, checklists,
-  * workspace, list, card
-  * different stages of task to lists
+  * Manage workspace: create list and card, assign member, add due date and checklist, give direction and advice, leave comment, attach related file
-  * card represent task move across list to show status
+  * Track progress: move card across list to show status
-  * assign member, add due dates, leave comments
-  * attachment checklist

-__Jira__
-  * know how to create bug reports
+  * Send to Slack if needed
-  * able to create projects and track their progress

 __Slack__
- * know how to create bug reports
+ * Manage channel
+ * Communicate with other team members in channel or DM
+ * Communicate in thread for unsolved issue

 __TablePlus__
+ * Manage multiple databases in MySQL and PostgreSQL: make or import connection, export or import data
+ * Perform query
+ * Export database or query result to other formats

 __Postman__
+ * Manage personal and shared workspace
+ *

 __Micsrosoft Office__
   * able to set up and operate virtual machines